zodb/zodbshootout/README.txt

     ``zodbshootout`` clears all ZODB caches (the pickle cache, the ZEO cache, and/or memcached) then reads all of the objects written by the update test.
 This test favors databases that read objects quickly, independently of caching.
-In the sample output above, MySQL cheats a little because it uses a query cache.
+The sample output above shows that cold read time is currently a significant ZEO weakness.

 * Read hot objects